maxxk/programming-languages/presentations/01-Introduction.md

 - complicated development process, compatibility problems

 # 5GL: Logical inference and constraint-based
-Fifth-generation languages are the ultimate dream of software engineers in 1980s :)
+Fifth-generation languages were the ultimate dream of software engineers in 1980s :)
 Example: Prolog, Datalog
 Programmer specifies the model and formulates the task.
 The runtime solves the specified constraints using some knowledge-inference engines (first-order inferene, frame inference).